 Now we will move on to interrogative pronouns.
 These pronouns are used to ask questions.
 They are what, which, who, whom, whose, whatever, whichever, whoever, whomever, and whosoever.
 Now, some of these words can also be used as interrogative adjectives (what book, which house, whichever chair), but when they are used as interrogative pronouns, they completely take the place of the noun.

 For example -

 What is the problem?
+Whatever is the problem?

 Which was sold?

-Whowever did you sell?
+Whichever did you sell?

 Who won the game?
+Whoever won the game?

 Whom will he choose?
+Whomever will he choose?

 Whose are those?

-Whose won the game?

-Whose are those?
+Whosoever are those?

-Whose wor the game?

-Whose wor will he choose?